neopragma-training/provision-scratch-vm/README.md

 ### Step 8 - Install course-specific project(s)

-At this point, the VM is ready to support Java training course projects available from Neo Pragma LLC Github repositories.
+At this point, the VM is ready to support Scratch workshops available from Neo Pragma LLC Github repositories, or any other Scratch activities you care to facilitate.